Code-Institute-Submissions/mysan91-MS3_/README.md

 ### Features left to implement
 * Posibility to sort all tasks in one category
 * Posibility to se att the completed tasks.
+* Take away the possibility for other users to see your tasks.

 ### Technologies used